keirthana/anbox-cloud-docs/index.md

 Since Anbox Cloud uses system containers or virtual machines to emulate Android systems, you can achieve the isolation and security level of a virtual machine without the associated overhead.
 Therefore, compared to other Android emulation solutions, Anbox Cloud can provide at least twice the density and can serve up to 100 Android instances per server.

-Due to its highly scalable nature and performance optimisation, delivering device-agnostic mobile applications is very easy.
+Due to its highly scalable nature and performance optimization, delivering device-agnostic mobile applications is very easy.
 Popular use cases of Anbox Cloud include mobile game streaming services, corporate application streaming, application automation and testing.

 ## In this documentation